-Fig. 7.
-Willingness to pay for ecosystem services loss
+Fig 7 Willingness to Pay for Ecosystem Services Loss

-The limitation of visitors and the loss of environmental services should lead the local government to integrate various tourist attractions to increase the length of stay of visitors, thus increasing the direct benefits and the value of ecosystem services in a balanced way.
-Considering the direct benefits and value of ecosystem services is part of the sustainable tourism management that must be implemented to achieve a balance between conservation and the economic sector.
-Well-designed tourism will contribute significantly to sustainable development (Budiasa and Ambarawati, 2014).
+465 Based on various analyses conducted and considering future pressures to sustain the KNP, a value 466 for ideal visitor ecosystem services is recommended to range from \$194.60 to \$389.20.
+This value represents the average cost simulated using system dynamics.
+This value takes into account the 467 468 stress and loss of ecosystem services from past activities.
+The limitation of visitors and the loss of 469 environmental services should lead the local government to integrate various tourist attractions to 470 increase the length of stay of visitors, thus increasing the direct benefits and the value of ecosystem 471 services in a balanced way.
+Considering the direct benefits and value of ecosystem services is part 472 of the sustainable tourism management that must be implemented to achieve a balance between 473 conservation and the economic sector.
+Well-designed tourism will contribute significantly to 474 sustainable development (Budiasa and Ambarawati, 2014).